 - The Department IT requires management software be installed to maintain all the computers.
 The cost of the management software is built into the price of the Department standard models.
 Non-standard computers are charged for this software.

 Self-supported departmental computer purchases

-For self-supported (maintenance is up to you) computers, you can order order yourself, or we can assist you.
-If you buy them yourself, you must supply us with a copy of the invoice, that shows they are owned by UBC, before Psychiatry IT will install MS Office or SPSS.
+For self-supported (maintenance is up to you) computers, you can order yourself, or we can assist you.
+If you buy the computer yourself, you must supply us with a copy of the invoice, showing UBC ownership, before we will install UBC site licensed software.

 We support Macintosh OS X computers, in a manner similar to Windows computers, including;

 - Automated software upgrades/installations, including security related updates

 - Use of the same logon credentials, regardless of which departmental computer you are using.